viktor-evdokimov/tidewave_phoenix/pages/guides/security.md

 ## Data privacy

-Tidewave is MCP tool runs completely on your machine and therefore all data stays on your machine, with the exception of:
+Tidewave's MCP tool runs completely on your machine and therefore all data stays on your machine, with the exception of:

   * `package_search` and `package_docs_search` tasks will query the package manager